Topic 2 Derivatives

 A derivative can be interpreted as a rate of change.
 The idea of studying functions by looking at the rate of change is ubiquity in science.
 Derivatives provide efficient way to study functions.

-Exercise 2.64 The height of a stone thrown upward from a place 20 meters above the ground is given by s(t)=20+6t−4.9t2 meters after t seconds.
+Exercise 2.64 The height of a stone thrown upward from a place 20 meters above the ground is given by meters after seconds.
 Round your answer to the nearest tenth of a unit.

 - Find the initial velocity.